MooersLab/thewriterslaw/README.md

 - Knows enough about good writing to accept only useful suggestions.
 - Does not blindly accept noun clusters, English contractions, and weasel words suggested by AI software.
 - Uses copilot when exhausted to complete sentences.
-- Uses the paraphrasing tool of some chatbots (e.g. TexGPT) cautiously and only to generate intermediate drafts.
+- Uses the paraphrasing tool of some chatbots (e.g., TexGPT) cautiously and only to generate intermediate drafts.
 - Reads this list periodically.

 ## Premises